vaadin/platform/scripts/generator/templates/template-release-notes.md

 Visit [vaadin.com](https://vaadin.com/) to get started.

 ## Support
-Vaadin 15 is supported for one month after Vaadin 16 has been released.
+Vaadin 16 is supported for one month after Vaadin 17 has been released.
 The latest LTS (long term support) version is Vaadin 14.
 More details of our release model are available on our [roadmap page](https://vaadin.com/roadmap).

 Vaadin also provides [commercial support and warranty](https://vaadin.com/support).

 ## New and Noteworthy

-Here are the highlighted new and improved features in Vaadin 15.
+Here are the highlighted new and improved features in Vaadin 16.
 To see the full list of bug fixes and improvements, check Included Projects and Change Log.

-### Vaadin for TypeScript
-In Vaadin 15 we introduce Vaadin for TypeScript (MVP);
-When creating applications with Vaadin developers can write client-side code in TypeScript so that they can stay close to the target platform (the browser), it is easy to use any of the native Web platform features directly (including Service Workers and offline support), and the code is automatically type-checked.

-### Client-side Router
-Vaadin 15 includes Vaadin Router, the client-side router for Web Components.

-### npm support
-In Vaadin 15 npm is used as the front-end package manager.
-Bower (compatibility mode) support has been dropped from Vaadin 15.
-Bower (compatibility mode) and WebJars are still fully supported in Vaadin 14 (LTS).

 ### Framework